Backtesting.py — AI Agent Framework: Live Stats & TrendScore

 Getting Started

-2. Import the necessary modules: from backtesting import Backtest, Strategy
+2. Import the necessary libraries: from backtesting import Backtest, Strategy from backtesting.lib import crossover from backtesting.test import SMA, GOOG

-4. Configure the backtest by specifying the data, strategy, and other parameters: bt = Backtest(GOOG, SmaCross, commission=.002, exclusive_orders=True)
+4. Initialize a Backtest object with the strategy and data: bt = Backtest(GOOG, SmaCross, commission=.002, exclusive_orders=True)

-5. Try running the backtest and plotting the results to verify it works: stats = bt.run() and bt.plot()
+5. Run the backtest and plot the results: stats = bt.run() bt.plot()

 About